fedosiq/lalalang/README.md

 # Lalalang

-This is a lambda-calculus interpreter
+This is a λ-calculus inspired language interpreter.

+Inspired by Artem Pianykh [video series](https://youtu.be/qRHJ4qcFbNE?si=tvEnHI8P20w-ZjH6).

 ## Lambda-calculus basics